 \section{Introduction}

-Schur-Weyl duality plays an important role in representation theory since it relates the representations of the general linear group with the representations of the symmetric group.
-The classical Schur-Weyl duality due to Schur (\cite{schur}) states that the actions of the general linear group $G=GL_n$ and the symmetric group $\mathfrak{S}_m$ on tensor space $V^{\otimes m}$ with $V=\mathbb{C}^n$ satisfy the bicentralizer property, that is $\mathrm{End}_{\mathfrak{S}_m}(V^{\otimes m})$ is generated by the action of $G$ and correpondingly, $\mathrm{End}_{G}(V^{\otimes m})$ is generated by the action of $\mathfrak{S}_m$.
-This duality has been generalized to subgroups and groups related with $G$ (e.~g.~orthogonal, symplectic groups, Levi subgroups) and corresponding algebras related with the group algebra of the symmetric group (e.~g.~Brauer algebras, Ariki-Koike algebras), as well as deformations of these algebras.
-In general, the phrase 'Schur-Weyl duality' has come to indicate such a bicentralizer property for two algebras acting on some module.
+Schur--Weyl duality plays an important role in representation theory since it relates the representations of the general linear group with the representations of the symmetric group.
+The classical Schur--Weyl duality due to Schur (\cite{schur}) states that the actions of the general linear group $G=\mathrm{GL}_n(\mathbb{C})$ and the symmetric group $\mathfrak{S}_m$ on tensor space $V^{\otimes m}$ with $V=\mathbb{C}^n$ and satisfy the bicentralizer property, that is $\mathrm{End}_{\mathfrak{S}_m}(V^{\otimes m})$ is generated by the action of $G$ and correspondingly, $\mathrm{End}_{G}(V^{\otimes m})$ is generated by the action of $\mathfrak{S}_m$.
+This duality has been generalized to subgroups of $G$ (e.~g.~orthogonal, symplectic groups, Levi subgroups) and corresponding algebras related with the group algebra of the symmetric group (e.~g.~Brauer algebras, Ariki-Koike algebras), as well as deformations of these algebras.
+In general, the phrase 'Schur--Weyl duality' has come to indicate such a bicentralizer property for two algebras acting on some module.